 Vintage BASIC and its source code are provided here free of charge via the BSD license.
 If you have any problems with or praise for Vintage BASIC, please let me know at email@example.com.
 I could also use some help building binary packages for Linux and Mac.

 For other great free programming tools and resources, visit thefreecountry.com.

 It will install Vintage BASIC, give you a shortcut to open a command prompt, set up your PATH, and associate

 .bas files with Vintage BASIC.
-To work with Vintage BASIC, edit files with any text editor, such as Notepad.
-A good place to save them is in
+To work with Vintage BASIC, edit files with any text editor, such as Notepad,

 C:\Users\YourName.
 Then to run them, open up a Command Prompt, either by opening on the Vintage BASIC Prompt shortcut, or the Command Prompt shortcut.
 Then run your program either by typing